With over 55 years of combined clinical experience, all of our therapists are equipped, fully qualified and registered with state regulatory bodies.

 In fact, one in seven Australians die because of lung disease every year, yet many of us continue to ignore the signs or symptoms of lung disease, often not doing anything about it for far too long.

 Lung Health Checklist

-Lung Foundation Australia encourages you to take a look at your own lung health by completing the checklist below (you will be taken to the LFA webpage):
+Lung Foundation Australia encourages you to take a look at your own lung health by completing this checklist (you will be taken to the LFA webpage).

 From coughs and colds, to asthma to rare pulmonary diseases many conditions can affect the lungs.
-There are fact sheets available on all lung conditions at:
+There are fact sheets available on all lung conditions at Lung Foundation Australia.